almeidaws/desafio-ios-gustavo-amaral/README.md

 **Example of the advanced technique [Type Erasure](https://medium.com/@chris_dus/type-erasure-in-swift-84480c807534) used to implement Dependency Injection to test views.**
 ![Example of Type Erasing](https://github.com/almeidaws/desafio-ios-gustavo-amaral/blob/master/Doc/Type%20Erasure.png)

+And because of Value-oriented Programming, model entities are value-type instead of reference-type.
+The benefit is the ability to void sharing state owned by one entity between other entities.
+It's like [Defensive Copying](http://www.javapractices.com/topic/TopicAction.do?Id=15) implemented in language level.

 ## Git Flow and Versioning with Git